engrvip123/IHP-AnalogAcademy/modules/module_0_foundations/README.md

 ### Lookup Table Generation

 To generate the lookup tables (LUTs) used in this chapter, we utilized resources from the GitHub repository by [medwatt](https://github.com/medwatt).
-Specifically, the LUT generation was based on his [`gmid`](https://github.com/medwatt/gmid) project, which includes detailed documentation and supporting scripts.
+Specifically, the LUT generation was based on his excellent [`gmid`](https://github.com/medwatt/gmid) project, which provides detailed documentation and well-structured scripts for generating lookup tables.
+Many thanks to medwatt for making this resource available — if you're working on similar tasks, I highly recommend taking a look at the repository!

-The primary scripts used for the SG13 low-voltage process are:
+The scripts that was made for generating the LUTs can be found as:

 - `sg13_nmos_lv.py`
 - `sg13_pmos_lv.py`

-These scripts can be adapted to generate LUTs for various configurations.
 For a practical use case and a more detailed explanation of how these LUTs are applied, please refer to the slides (Introduction_and_welcome_1)